syseleven/heat-examples/singleServerWithFixedIP/README.md

-To use a fixed IP where you can be shure, that a special machine uses this special IP, you need to follow these steps:
+To use a fixed IP where you can be sure, that a special machine uses this special IP, you need to follow these steps:

 First, create a floating ip which is not assigned to a running machine.

 ````
-openstack stack create -t reservedIP.yaml devIP
+openstack stack create -t reservedIP.yaml reserved-ips
 ````
+You have now created your stack containing the IP.

-Then you search for the uniq id of this object:
+Then you search for the unique ID of this object:

 ````
 openstack ip floating list